Understanding Gods Grace

 Now we have the answers we need to move forward with our lives.
 It feels good to know that my health doesn’t have to define our lives any longer.

 Had I not fought for answers, our lives would be so much different.
 And I never would have found my passion for helping other people.

 What I have learned the most from the experience is that:

 - I get to determine my future

-I am so thankful for what understanding grace continues to teach me.
+I am so thankful for what His grace continues to teach me.

-Loving where you are, understanding, and giving yourself grace is so important.
+You don’t always have to love where you are.
+But understanding and giving yourself grace is so important.